Rehandhika/Sikopma/DEPLOYMENT_GUIDE.md

 ## 📄 License

-This project is proprietary software for KOPMA internal use.
+This project is open source and available under the [MIT License](LICENSE).

 ---